 Staff are paid according to the Agenda for Change pay system.

-Procurement and tendering processes
+Procurements and tendering processes

 Transparency - publication of spend over £25,000